-Note that for two regions x, y, $\mathsf{EQ}(x, y)$ means that x, y cover the same area in space.
-RCC8 allows for models in which $\mathsf{EQ}(x, y)$ may hold even if $x \neq y$, that is even if x, y denote different objects.
-This distinction is also useful for a detailed representation of administrative regions as referenced in the framework of [7] which we adopt in this paper.
+Note that for two regions x, y, EQ(x, y) means that x, y cover the same area in space.
+RCC8 allows for models in which EQ(x, y) may hold even if $x \neq y$, that is even if x, y denote different objects.
+This distinction is also useful for a detailed representation of administrative regions as referenced in the framework of [6] which we adopt in this paper.
 For example, a community is strictly speaking not just a spatially extended object but some "abstract" entity with specific political obligations, functions etc. But in this paper we will not differentiate between objects and their local extensions as on the one hand we want to keep the logical framework for which we want to give a logical analysis as simple as possible; and on the other hand we will not deal with further thematic axiomatizations in form of complex ontologies for which a distinction between objects and their local extensions would even be necessary.
 Hence, though we will continue to use the symbol EQ we will assume that it can be substituted by the identity =.
-Using a term of the spatial region literature we will consider only strict models of RCC8 [15].
-But note that all results (with slight adaptations) also hold for non-strict models of RCC8.
+Using a term of the RCC literature we will consider only strict models of RCC8 [13].
+But we want to stress that all results (with slight adaptations) also hold for non-strict models of RCC8.

-Beside the definitions of the base relations the axiom system of Randell and colleagues contains the axiom of non-atomicity which states that every region has a non-tangential proper part-which immediately leads to an infinite set of regions.
+Beside the definitions of the base relations the axiom system of Randell and colleagues [10] contains the axiom of non-atomicity; it states that every region has a non-tangential proper part-which immediately leads to an infinite set of regions.

-$$\forall x \exists y. \mathsf{NTPP}(y, x) \tag{15}$$
+$$\forall x \exists y.\mathsf{NTPP}(y, x) \tag{14}$$

-This axiom will be used in a proof as a technical aid.
-Though non-atomicity leads to infinite models, the numbers of partitions and level determining regions constituting the partitions (see below) will be finite.
-Randell and colleagues also define binary functions for regions; one of these is the sum function for regions x, y which results in the union z of x, y.
-The definition is given by the following axiom:
+This axiom is used in a proof as a technical aid.
+Though nonatomicity leads to infinite models, the numbers of partitions and level determining regions constituting the partitions (see below) are finite.
+Randell and colleagues [10] also define binary functions for regions; one of these is the sum function for regions x, y which results in the union z of x, y.
+It is defined by the following axiom:

-$$\forall x, y, z[\mathsf{sum}(x, y) = z \leftrightarrow \forall w(\mathsf{C}(w, z) \leftrightarrow (\mathsf{C}(w, x) \vee \mathsf{C}(w, y)))] \tag{16}$$
+$$\forall x, y, z[\mathsf{sum}(x, y) = z \leftrightarrow \forall w(\mathsf{C}(w, z) \leftrightarrow (\mathsf{C}(w, x) \lor \mathsf{C}(w, y)))]$$ (15)

 That means, z is the sum of x and y if and only if any region w connects to the sum iff it connects to one of the summands.
-Instead of $\mathsf{sum}(x,y)$ we also use the set theoretic notation $x \cup y$ and we assume that the sum function is extended to any finite number of arguments (using the associativity of sum) so that also $\bigcup{i \in I} x_i$ for any finite index set I is defined.
-The other boolean functions are those for intersection, complement and difference.
-Complementation is defined by:
+Instead of sum(x, y) we also use the set theoretic notation $x \cup y$ and we assume that the sum function is extended to any finite number of arguments (using the associativity of sum) so that also $\bigcup{i \in I} x_i$ for any finite index set I is defined.
+The other boolean functions are complement (denoted compl), intersection (denoted prod or set theoretically \cap) and difference (denoted diff or set theoretically \setminus).
+See the extended version of this paper or [10] for the definitions.